 Input and Output

-When it is selected, input schema is generated as shown in figure and sample input XML is shown in figure 8 and figure 9.
+When it is selected, the input schema generated and the sample input XML are shown in figure 8 and figure 9.

-Figure 14: Input Schema when Send connection details from input option is selected
+Figure 8: Input Schema when Send connection details from the input option is selected

-Figure 15: Sample Input XML when Send connection details from input option is selected
+Figure 9: Sample Input XML when Send connection details from the input option is selected

-When it is not selected, input schema is generated as shown in figure and sample input XML is shown in figure 10 and figure 11.
+When it is not selected, the input schema generated and the sample input XML are shown in the figures below.

-Figure 17: Sample Input XML when Send connection details from input option is not selected
+Figure 11: Sample Input XML when Send connection details from the input option is not selected

 Encrypting AS2 Message and receiving MDN over different HTTP Connection (async MDN).

 Configure one AS2Connector in Send mode, provide encryption details and async URL.
-Configure another in Receive mode, give decryption details.
+Configure another in Receive mode with decryption details.

 Configure HTTPReceive to start on URL provided in async URL.

-Input : Provide same input as shown in Figure 11.
+Provide the same input as shown in Figure 11.

-MDN Received on output port of HTTPReceive :
+MDN Received at the output port of HTTPReceive :